Howard Buten

-Howard Buten (born 1950, Detroit, Michigan) is an American author living in France.
-He is also a psychologist, a clown, and a violin player.
-He is the author of five novels, the first of which, entitled When I Was Five I Killed Myself, was published in 1981 and turned into a film under its French title Quand j'avais cinq ans je m'ai tué in 1994.
+Howard Buten (July 28, 1950 – January 3, 2025) was an American author living in France.
+He was also a psychologist, a clown, and a violin player.
+Buten was the author of five novels, the first of which, entitled When I Was Five I Killed Myself, was published in 1981 and turned into a film under its French title Quand j'avais cinq ans je m'ai tué in 1994.

+Biography

-As a young man Howard Buten encountered a child with autism and this sparked a lifelong interest in the disorder.
-He has worked on autism as a researcher, clinical psychologist, therapist, and founder of a clinic for the autistic in Paris, France.
+Buten was born in Detroit, Michigan, on July 28, 1950.
+As a young man, Buten encountered a child with autism and this sparked a lifelong interest in the disorder.
+He worked on autism as a researcher, clinical psychologist, therapist, and founder of a clinic for the autistic in Paris, France.

-He is also a theatrical clown (graduate of Ringling Bros) with the stage name Buffo, who is quite well known in France.
-He got his start in acting at a very young age, re-enacting scenes from his favorite stories, along with his childhood friends/neighbors.
+Buten was also a theatrical clown (graduate of Ringling Bros) with the stage name Buffo, who is quite well known in France.
+He got his start in acting at a very young age, re-enacting scenes from his favorite stories, along with his childhood friends and neighbors.

 Buten's first and best known novel, When I Was Five I Killed Myself, is largely unknown in his home country, but has sold more than a million copies in France.
 He was made Chevalier of the Ordre des Arts et des Lettres, a prominent literary honor, in 1991.